Connecting...

 In certain cases your recruiter may get you to tailor your CV for an application to a specific role – this will significantly increase your chance of securing an interview.

-Meet with a recruiter
+Engage with a recruiter:

 By applying to a job through an agency you should be able to gain a competitive advantage over applicants that apply directly.
 Your recruiter will be able to give you advice about the company, the work environment, the hiring manager and also be able to conduct interview preparation with you.
 They will also be able to keep you better informed of the timelines involved in the process and will be able to ensure the hiring manager makes a quick decision if you are interviewing with a couple of different companies.